abhio9vt/Behavioral-Cloning/README.md

 set at 8 after trying various other #epochs ranging from 5 to 10.
 It was noticed that after 8 epochs there was very less decrease in validation error.

 Note that the generator function is a really good way to train and fit the model, as otherwise we need to store the images and steering angles in an array, which would take a lot of memory.

+## Results
+The car is able to navigate on both the test sets correctly!